 Nowadays it’s quite easy to get started with eCommerce; the hard part is picking the right platform for your needs out of the ocean of options.
 The main things you have to take into consideration when making that choice are the pricing, features, ease of use, template design, the customization, etc. Additionally, things like support team, security, payment and shipping options, and scalability are also quite important when choosing.
-The best platforms are summarized in this article like Shopify, Volusion, BigCommerce, 3D cart, Big Cartel, Wix, WooCommerce, Magento, GoDaddy, Smoolis, and Squarespace.
+The best platforms are summarized in this article like Shopify, Volusion, BigCommerce, 3D cart, Big Cartel, Wix, WooCommerce, Magento, GoDaddy, Smoolis, Squarespace, and Yo!Kart.
 Once you read all of their pros and cons your decision will be much easier to make.

 I’m an ecommerce junkie.